List of DuckTales characters: Fenton Crackshell (-Cabrera) / Gizmoduck

 Fenton Crackshell (1987) or Fenton Crackshell-Cabrera (2017) (voiced by Hamilton Camp in the 1987 series; Eric Bauza in DuckTales: Remastered; Lin-Manuel Miranda in the 2017 series) is an everyday office clerk who accidentally becomes the robotic superhero Gizmoduck.
-The Gizmoduck character was originally pitched by Tad Stones as "Roboduck" (inspired by the film RoboCop), alongside "Bubbaduck" (which evolved into Bubba the Caveduck) and "Spaceduck" (who never made it to the show), and made his debut in season two.
+The Gizmoduck character was originally pitched by Tad Stones as "Roboduck" (inspired by the film RoboCop), alongside "Bubbaduck" (which evolved into Bubba the Caveduck) and "Spaceduck" (who never made it to the show), and made his debut in the second season.

 In the 1987 series, he doubles as Scrooge's accountant (as himself) and his personal bodyguard (as Gizmoduck), hired by Scrooge in the five-part story "Super DuckTales".
 He can count at a blazing speed, but he generally is incompetent with almost everything else.
-Furthermore, his regular dogged attempts to rectify his mistakes tends to make things worse until he ultimately succeeds.
-He exhibits a remarkably different personality in his role as Gizmoduck (a dual identity only known to Scrooge and Fenton's mother), as his high-powered suit gives him courage to make daring decisions and act as a strong leader and a hero.
+Furthermore, his regular dogged attempts to rectify his mistakes tend to make things worse until he ultimately succeeds.
+He exhibits a remarkably different personality in his role as Gizmoduck (a dual identity only known to Scrooge and Fenton's mother), as his high-powered suit gives him the courage to make daring decisions and act as a strong leader and a hero.
 Aside from Fenton, other characters temporarily use the Gizmosuit, such as Launchpad, M'Ma, the boys, and Webby.
 Gizmoduck (Fenton) also makes a few guest appearances in Darkwing Duck.

 In the 2017 series, he is re-imagined as a Latin-American intern and semi-competent scientist working under Gyro, and debuts in "Beware the B.U.D.D.Y.
 System!".
 While the character remains similar to the 1980s version, this version is more optimistic.
 After receiving the Gizmosuit, Fenton is hired by Scrooge to guard Duckburg.
-In "Astro B.O.Y.D.!", Fenton was promoted to full-time and unofficially made a doctor.
+In "Astro B.O.Y.D.!", Fenton is promoted to full-time and unofficially made a doctor.
+In "The Last Adventure!", he joined the ducks in foiling F.O.W.L's plan to rid the world of adventuring and also reunited with Gandra, the latter being held prisoner by F.O.W.L.